16 Life Skills Your Kids Will Need Before They Leave Home

 And let’s face it – this will pay off for your kids later in life when they have roommates or get married.
 Because no one wants to live with a slob.

-How to Motivate Kids to do Chores (Without Paying Them!)
+How to Motivate Kids to Do Chores (Without Paying Them!)

 7 Tips to Help You Begin Toddler Chores Successfully